 Let’s see what’s contained in a context.
 Most of it is optional.

-name: the name of the context, e.g. work or private
+name: the name of the context, e.g. work or private.

-select them, so you should ensure all start with a different letter
+to select them, so you should ensure all start with a different letter

 vars: